top of page

 Podcast with Integrative Women's Health Institute Podcast on Perimenopause and Mental Health

-As a Licensed Marriage and Family Therapist, I often work with women in midlife whose first signs of perimenopause are not physical, but emotional — increased anxiety, irritability, burnout, or brain fog.
-These experiences are real and valid, yet too often they’re addressed without considering the hormonal and physiological changes happening at the same time.
+As a Licensed Marriage and Family Therapist, I often work with women in midlife whose first signs of perimenopause are not physical but emotional — rising anxiety, irritability, burnout, or brain fog.
+These experiences are real and valid, yet too often they're addressed without any attention to the hormonal and physiological changes happening at the same time.

-In my therapy practice, I also see how unresolved trauma can resurface during menopause transitions.
-Using approaches such as EMDR (Eye Movement Desensitization and Reprocessing) and nervous system-informed care, I help clients address both the emotional and physical aspects of their experience.
+In my therapy practice, I also see how unresolved trauma can resurface during the menopause transition.
+Using approaches like EMDR (Eye Movement Desensitization and Reprocessing) and nervous system–informed care, I help clients tend to both the emotional and the physical layers of what they're experiencing.

-In my recent conversation with Dr. Jessica Drummond on the Integrative Women’s Health Podcast, we explore:
+In a recent conversation with Dr. Jessica Drummond on the Integrative Women's Health Podcast, we explored:

-• Why mental and physical health must be addressed together during menopause
+• Why mental and physical health have to be addressed together during menopause

 • How trauma and unresolved health challenges can re-emerge in midlife